 Let us know if you try it out.
 We would love to know how you’d rate the heat!
 Leave a comment and a rating and don’t forget to tag us @plantedandpicked on Instagram and hashtag it #plantedandpicked.
 Eat with friends and family as much as you can.

-- 3 cups plums peeled and chopped
+- 3 cups peeled and roughly chopped plums

 - 1 tbsp coriander toasted and ground or 2 tsp ground